rvounik/frontend2/README.md

 which one cannot be found) this isnt going to work.
 More details: https://github.com/babel/babel-preset-env/issues/326
 - Currently there is no Redux middleware (Thunk) configured.
 Instead, all asynchronous code that communicates with external services is written using a Promise that calls the action when successful.
 This seems a better, safer approach.
+- You can build for production using yarn run build:prod.
+This changes the outcome of some of the configured tasks.
+- Note that in dev mode console will throw a warning invalid prop children supplied.
+Please ignore this for now.